 She returned to her country in 2007 to grace the 20th anniversary of her husband’s death.
 Following the 2014 uprising in Burkina Faso, Miriam congratulated the Burkinabé people for their victory and also called for the prosecution of Compaoré for his crimes against the people.

 She closed her touching letter by stating: “Long live the Republic and long live Burkina!
 The motherland or death, we shall overcome.”

 While Sankara was commander of the Commando Training Centre in Pô, in 1976, he met Blaise Compaoré.
 Together with other “like minds”, they formed a secret organisation called the “Communist Officers’ Group”.

 After much restraints from the former sit-tight government of Blaise Compaoré, there are increasing calls for the death of the much-loved pan-Africanist to be judicially revisited and the culprits brought to book.
-On that note, Blaise is currently on exile in Cote d’Ivoire.
+On that note, Blaise was forced to resign and flee Cote d’Ivoire.

 According to Mariam Sankara’s lawyers in 2015, autopsy revealed that Sankara’s body was “riddled” with “more than a dozen” bullets.

 Thomas Sankara Quotes

 - Without patriotic political education, a soldier is only a potential criminal.It took the madmen of yesterday for us to be able to act with extreme clarity today.